arrogance

 In the world of literature, possibly the most effective arrogant character ever created is Ivan Ilych, in Tolstoy's "The Death of Ivan Ilych."
 This is a man who married because it was the right thing to do, who started to stay out with his friends because his family started annoying him, who loved the power of the bench (he was a judge), but who comes to the end of his life and finally admits to himself: It was all wrong.
 Everything he ever did--his whole life--was wrong.
 His funeral, at which his friends wonder who's going to get his job and his wife complains that she won't be able to live on the pension she'll receive, is incredibly painful.
 Ilych is very similar to Dickens' Scrooge, but Scrooge gets a second chance, an opportunity to change his ways.
 Ilych sees the light, but only upon his death bed when it's too late to do anything about it.

 Be arrogant if you wish.
 Look down on others and treat them poorly, if you wish.
-But realize that if you do so, you're only allowing your own inner weaknesses to shine through, and you're not fooling anyone.
-Not the people around you, who hold you in disdain, not the God who made you and loves you and knows all about you, and not yourself.
+But realize that if you do so, you're only allowing your own inner weaknesses to shine through, and while some people may be fooled and consider you simply arrogant, most others will see that you're fooling yourself more than anyone else, and that you're not nearly as "superior" as you act and claim.

 And for those who must deal with arrogance on a regular basis, please keep in mind that arrogant people treat you poorly only because they're needier than you, and they haven't yet admitted to themselves that they are needy.
 They need and deserve your compassion, not your anger.